• Home

 Notable indicators include:

-Statement on the release of first-quarter 2023 Federal Deposit Insurance Corporation (FDIC) numbers from Rose Oswald Poels, president and CEO of the Wisconsin Bankers Association:
+Statement on the release of fourth-quarter 2024 Federal Deposit Insurance Corporation (FDIC) numbers from Rose Oswald Poels, president and CEO of the Wisconsin Bankers Association:

 FDIC-Reported Wisconsin Numbers (Dollar Figures in Thousands)